That being said, I don’t engage in drawing as much as I used to since I have more responsibilities to tend to, but I hope to get back into it one day.

 However, you’re required to go through a long application process to sell your art pieces.

-Expect to wait about a couple of months for a response after applying.
+Expect to wait a couple of months for a response after applying.

 9. Etsy

-Etsy is a popular site for people to buy and sell homemade arts and crafts, which gives you an opportunity to sell your drawings.
+Etsy is a popular site for buying and selling homemade arts and crafts, which gives you an opportunity to sell your drawings.

 Each listing you post costs just 20 cents.

-Plus, you can instantly create your website to attract potential buyers.
+Plus, you can instantly create a shop to attract potential buyers.

 10. RSVP